toddjrdl/toddjrdl.github.io/_posts/2024-08-29-SNUAL-summer-reflection.md

 **What I expected:** Running exciting experiments, discovering new phenomena, publishable results
 **What I got:** Repetitive maintenance, data that needs careful interpretation, hardware limitations everywhere

-But here's the thing—**this was exactly what I needed to experience**.
+But here's the thing, **this was exactly what I needed to experience**.

 ## Key Lessons

 ### 1. Experimental Research is *Hard*
 When you're modifying a real engine, you can't just change parameters with a few lines of code.
 Every hardware modification takes time.
 Sensors fail.
 Data needs careful validation.
 The iteration speed is nothing like computational work.
+Also, some experiments could be super sensitive to environments.
+Like engine, even weather changes can differ experimental results.

 ### 2. Supporting Roles Matter
 I used to think only the lead researcher's work mattered.
-Wrong.
-Literature review guides experimental design.
+However, literature review guides experimental design.
 Data analysis reveals patterns.
 Lab maintenance keeps research moving.
 Every role in the research ecosystem has value.

 ### 3. Research Requires Patience
 Some experiments took weeks to set up for a few hours of data collection.
 Results often raised more questions than answers.
 Progress is nonlinear.
 This taught me to appreciate the long-term nature of research.

-## The Unexpected Outcome
+## The Real Takeaway

-This internship helped me realize something important: **I prefer computational research**.

-Not because experimental work is inferior—it's not.
-But because I found myself more excited about the data analysis in MATLAB than the engine work itself.
-I kept thinking "what if we used RL to optimize this?" rather than "what if we modified the injector?"

-This realization led me to my subsequent internships at DYROS (humanoid robot RL) and STAR Lab (origami actuation with RL)—both heavily computational.
-Without the SNUAL experience, I might not have discovered this preference.
+Here's what surprised me: **I actually enjoyed the experimental work**.

+By running engine tests, observing combustion behavior, iteratively tuning parameters, I felt something deeply satisfying about working with physical systems and seeing direct results.
+The hands-on process of experimentation felt tangible in a way that's hard to replicate in pure simulation.

+So why did I shift toward robotics and RL?
+Not because I disliked experimental research, but because **exploring different domains revealed interests I didn't know I had**.

+After SNUAL, I took courses in robotics, machine learning, and deep learning.
+Then new questions emerged: How do robots learn complex movements?
+How can we design intelligent, adaptive systems?
+These interests weren't waiting to be discovered.
+They emerged *because* I tried something different first.

+The SNUAL experience taught me that **curiosity compounds**.
+Working with engines didn't make me an engine researcher; it made me curious about optimization, control, and intelligent systems.
+Now at STAR Lab, I'm combining that appreciation for physical systems with computational approaches in origami robotics.

+That's the unexpected outcome: sometimes you need to explore one field to discover your passion lies at the intersection of several.

 ## What I'd Tell Past Me